-Director: Matthew DeVries, MD
+Director: Neil Hansen, MD

 This fully accredited residency program in Diagnostic Radiology is designed to train physicians in all facets of diagnostic radiology and nuclear medicine.
 We offer a four-year residency in diagnostic radiology.
 Six (6) PGY II Diagnostic Radiology Residency positions are offered annually through the National Residency Matching Program.
 The program is approved for a total of 24 residents.

 Training is subspecialty oriented with resident rotations in gastrointestinal, genitourinary, musculoskeletal, pediatric and chest radiology, mammography, computed tomography, ultrasound, nuclear medicine, neuroradiology, cardiovascular and interventional radiology.

 Each week, about seven, hour-long conferences are held with a careful blend of didactic teaching and case conferences.
 Graduate courses are offered in Radiation Biology and Radiation Physics.
 All conferences are held in the radiology department conference facility and all residents are required to attend.
 Faculty at the University Hospital and the Omaha Veterans Administration Hospital provide coverage for the clinical services during conferences.
 Residents are involved in medical student teaching and are encouraged to participate in research projects.

 There is an active visiting professor program with numerous national authorities in radiology participating.
 All residents attend a four-week course in radiologic-pathologic correlation at the American Institute of Radiologic Pathology, in Washington, D.C., during their residency.
 The Department of Radiology maintains housing in Washington, D.C., for the residents' use while at this course.